How to Become a Digital Nomad

 - Flights and transport

 Getting a visa will depend on the duration of your stay in a country.
 Of course, you’ll need to make sure your passport won’t expire when you’re traveling.
 In terms of a visa, many countries allow you to stay as a tourist for 3-6 months, so it may not be necessary to get one.
 Technically, you’re not supposed to work on a tourist visa, but most countries leave this as a grey area and if you don’t mention it at border control, there’s not really a way for them to find out.
-But if you’re planning on doing more long-term digital nomad-ing, there are often different working holiday visas you can apply for.

 It’s probably a good idea to sort out banking before you head off, since you never want to be in a situation where you’re totally stuck financially.
 All credit cards work worldwide, so it’s a good idea to have one on you for emergency situations.
 You likely don’t want to use a credit card for everyday expenses, since every transaction will be affected by the exchange rate.